Systemic risk in interbank networks: disentangling balance sheets and network effects: Introduction

 Other studies used DebtRank to analyse which are the topological aspects of a network that drive the level of systemic risk. \cite{Bardoscia2017} showed that increments in the network density increase instability, the reason being the presence of more cycles that act as risk amplifiers. \cite{Ramadiah2020} showed that the dependence of systemic risk on the network density also depends on the functional form of the contagion.
 They further considered block-structured networks, showing that risk is higher in marked core-periphery topologies due to the presence of a strongly connected set of banks that enhance the contagion process.

-Although all these studies analyse which characteristics make the riskiness of interbank networks vary, there is no empirical research that tries to disentangle between the risk that is inherent to the balance sheet structure of the system, which we term \textit{expected} systemic risk, and what is generated by the specific topological features of the network at hand.
+Although all these studies analyse which characteristics make the stability of interbank networks vary, there is no empirical research that tries to disentangle between the risk that is inherent to the balance sheet structure of the system and to the link density of the network, which we term \textit{expected} systemic risk, and what is generated by the other specific topological features of the network at hand.
 The aim of this study is precisely to address this point.
-To this end, we shall compare the systemic risk indicators measured on a real interbank network with those computed within an ensemble of null models that satisfy the same balance sheets of the data and whose links represent possible clearing configurations for the market.
+To this end, we compare the systemic risk indicators measured on a real interbank network with those computed within an ensemble of null models that satisfy the same balance sheets of the data and whose links represent possible clearing configurations for the market.
 In order to generate the null networks, we introduce the Separable Directed Enhanced Configuration Model (SDECM), a maximum-entropy construction that preserves the in/out-degree and in/out-strength of each bank -- respectively, the number of counterparties and the total amount of interbank assets and liabilities -- representing the relevant balance sheet variables.
-Thanks to this procedure, we can compute the level of systemic risk that is expected given the empirical balance sheets constraints and that is not due to a specific configuration of the network.
+Thanks to this procedure, we can compute the level of systemic risk that is expected given the empirical balance sheets constraints and the observed level of connectivity in the system, and that is not due to a specific network configuration.

-We measure systemic risk of the whole market and systemic relevance of individual institutions using the NEVA framework \citep{Barucca2020} with the valuation functions that are frequently used in the literature: DebtRank (both in is linear and non-linear form) and Furfine.
+We measure the systemic risk of the whole market and the systemic relevance of individual institutions using the NEVA framework \citep{Barucca2020} with the valuation functions that are frequently used in the literature: DebtRank (both in its linear and nonlinear form) and Furfine.
 Our data consists of interbank exposures from the electronic Market of Interbank Deposits (e-MID).
 Since this data does not include information about the equity of the institutions participating in the market, we estimate the relation between interbank positions and equity using data from BankFocus, and exploit this relation to augment e-MID data.

+Our results show that using only the information from balance sheets is typically not enough to monitor the interbank network's stability.
+Indeed while the aggregated systemic risk for all banks in the market is usually compatible with its expected value, significant deviations appear during turbulent times -- namely, the failure of Lehman Brothers (2009 network) and the introduction of the 3-year LTRO (2012 network).
+Instead, the knowledge of the exact position of a bank in the network is always required to assess its systemic importance.
+Also in the granular analysis the largest deviations are observed in 2009 and 2012.